 We had a fantastic long weekend.
 We had a blast hosting two parties at home, celebrating Canada’s 150 birthday and my son’s birthday.

 Time flies.
 He’s already 2 years old.
 He can play by himself quietly with my daughter.
 He can even blow his own candles out on his birthday cake!
-He loves cars & trucks (funny how we have never shown him anything related to trucks & cars and he simply naturally gravitates toward them).
+He loves cars & trucks (funny how we have never shown him anything related to trucks & cars and he simply naturally gravitates toward them – maybe in the future he’ll want to look here when he gets one to make it really secure).

 I hope you guys have had a great weekend too!